Metro received 95 applications for the 2021 cycle. Grant awards will be announced in early January.

 - Community-based organizations with nonprofit status.

 - Community groups or individuals without nonprofit status must partner with a fiscal sponsor, such as a state certified, federally approved 501(c) nonprofit or a public agency.
-That fiscal sponsor must have must have a federal employer tax ID number and capacity to contract with Metro.
-Learn more about a fiscal sponsor’s role in the application handbook beginning on page 6.
+Learn more about a fiscal sponsor’s role in the application handbook beginning on page 7.

 - Public agencies must have community partners involved in the implementation of the project and a plan to involve the broader public.

-- (New) If you are a past recipient of a Community Placemaking grant and your project was exclusively an event (spanning a single or multiple days), you may not reapply the year following your award.
+- If you are a past recipient of a Community Placemaking grant and your grant was exclusively an event (spanning a single or multiple days), you may not reapply the year following your award.